-10. The Project has considered on design based on reinstatement, rehabilitation and upgrading of existing roads length 74 km.
-The contractor has already started road improvement works, road side drain works, sewer line, roads and foot path at many locations.
-Some of them the project have been completed and some are in the process of being upgraded.
+10. The Project has considered on design based on reinstatement, rehabilitation and upgrading of existing roads length 74 km (Revised length 74.57 km.).
+In the urban area, as ongoing projects creates a lot of disturbances and difficulties in the life of people living in project area.
+Despite of constraints, contractor has started road improvement works, road side drain (39.20 km.) works, sewer line, roads and foot path at many locations.
+Almost of them the project have been completed and some are in the process of being upgraded.